rawilk/laravel-form-components/docs/installation.md

 php artisan fc:publish --views
 ```

-**Note:** This will also publish the package's configuration as well.
+> {note} This will also publish the package's configuration as well.

 ## Styling